-The draft Annual Report and Accounts for the year ended 31 March 2019 is attached.
-The National Audit Office and Haysmacintyre (HM) have substantially completed their audit and expect to give an unqualified audit report.
+The draft Annual Report and Accounts for the year ended 31 March 2020 is attached (page 7).

+The National Audit Office and haysmacintyre (HM) audit is still ongoing and they will provide a verbal update to the Audit Committee in the meeting.